icgrp/ese532_handouts/_sources/hw7/homework_submission.md

    1. What is the latency of `Filter_HW` that Vitis HLS predicts?
 Make sure you verify your code.
 (1 line)
-   1. For the last step, export your `Filter_HW` as `.xo` file and build `.xclbin` file as we did in HW5 and HW6.
-Create a host code and include test function as we did in HW5's host code.
+   1. For the last step, export your `Filter_HW` as `.xo` file and build `.xclbin` file as we did in previous HWs.
+Create a host code and include other functions like scale, differentiate, and compress so that they run on ARM core.
+Run Filter function on FPGA.
       Include the kernel execution time from Vitis Analyzer and your host code in the report.